ertugruluyar-github/turkiye-neu-ies-thesis-and-term-project/README.md

 ### Usage
 First, import the template for your project.
 Then, enter the template configurations.

 **NOTE:** When you use the template as mentioned in the [Installation](#installation) section, this part will be automatically available.
-You only need to update the information in the template configurations to your project.
+You only need to update the information in the template configurations according to your project.

 <details>
   <summary>Click to show/hide code</summary>